 Academic Programs of Study & Continuing Education Classes

 - The Spring 2021 semester will begin on January 11.
 At this time, there have been no changes to the academic calendar.
 Exams, breaks, and holidays will continue as previously scheduled.
 See 2020-2021 Academic Calendar.

 - Many courses for Spring 2021 will be offered either fully online or in a hybrid format, which blends both online and in-person instruction.

 - In-person instruction includes program-specific safety protocols, limited or assigned seating as per group gathering recommendations/mandates & spacing of desks/workstations to promote social distancing.

-- Students are encouraged to check their schedules over the next several weeks to monitor for any changes that may be made as conditions evolve headed into the winter months.
+- Students are encouraged to check their email, follow GC on social media and stay in communication with their instructors for any changes that may be made as conditions evolve.

-- View a list of available Spring 2021 courses for credit or current continuing education classes.
+- View a list of available Spring 2021 courses for credit or continuing education classes.

 Student Support and Success Services

-- In light of current guidelines and recommendations related to COVID-19, the Counseling and Advising Center and the Transfer Advising Center will offer virtual advising appointments in three different formats: Phone, e-mail, and video conferencing.
+- In light of current guidelines and recommendations related to COVID-19, the General Advising Center and the Transfer Advising Center will offer virtual advising appointments in three different formats: Phone, e-mail, and video conferencing.
 Appointments are scheduled from the hours of 8:15 a.m. to 5:15 p.m.
 Monday-Thursday.
 Visit the advising website to request a virtual appointment or for other registration information.

-- Telephone, email, video conferencing, and/or in-person (by appointment) options are available for Financial Aid, Tutoring, Testing, the Business Office, Tech Services and more.
+- Telephone, email, and video conferencing options are available for Financial Aid, Tutoring, Testing, the Business Office, Tech Services, and more.

 - Student Outreach Services (SOS) is a confidential counseling service available for enrolled students and their family members 24/7/365 at no cost.